ericclemmons/grunt-angular-templates/README.md

 post-processing on the HTML that `ngtemplates` doesn't otherwise do, use this function.

+### append

+Normally grunt-angular-templates creates a new file at `dest`.
+This option makes it append the compiled templates to the `dest` file rather than replace its contents.
+This is just a useful alternative to creating a temporary `dest` file and concatting it to your application.

 ### standalone

 > Boolean indicated if the templates are part of an existing module or a standalone.